 Personally, we did not deal with Makita's warranty program, so far.
 But considering our practical experience with DeWalt products, it might be a hard competition for Makita to beat the customer service of DeWalt.
 We have already dealt with DeWalt more frequently in the last few years, and have always ended up being nothing less than impressed.

-Detailed Comparison of 5 Products of Makita and DeWalt
+Detailed Comparison of Top 5 Products of Makita and DeWalt

 Makita XPH10Z Hammer Drill is developed with the aim to incorporate high torque and speed within a compact power tool, thereby ensuring user convenience to handle the tool and get impressive performance.